Maoyeedy/unity-serve-cli/README.md

 └── ...
 ```

-## 4. Starting the Server

-Run the server with:
+5. Run the server with:

 ```bash
 npm start